Hotels in New York City: Three Different Styles

 It has a stylish urban bar and restaurant called Gaby’s Brasserie Francaise, with French cuisine ‘with a twist of American flavor,” as they describe it.
 It’s run by executive chef Sylvain Harribey and reservations are a must.

-With high ceilings and a wall that opens up to the street in the warmer months, Gaby’s is a bit more upscale than the definition of brasserie, which usually means less formal.
+With high ceilings and a wall that opens up to the street in the warmer months, Gaby’s is a bit more upscale than the definition of a brasserie, which usually means less formal.

 During our visit, it was NYC Restaurant week, so they offered a specially-priced menu, three courses for $42.